-Passive speakers require an external power amplifier to operate.
+- Passive Speakers: Passive speakers require an external power amplifier to operate.
 They are typically less expensive than active (powered) speakers and are a good choice for those who already own an amplifier or mixer.
 They can be more challenging to set up and use, though, and require more cables.

-Active speakers don’t require an external amplifier because they have one built-in.
+- Active Speakers: Active speakers don’t require an external amplifier because they have one built-in.
 They are generally more expensive than passive speakers, but they are easier to set up and operate.
 They are a good choice for those who need a portable and self-contained sound system.

-Portable PA speakers are small and compact, making them easy to transport and set up.
+- Portable PA Speakers: Portable PA speakers are small and compact, making them easy to transport and set up.
 They are ideal for small venues and events where space is limited.
 They often have a built-in battery, which allows them to be used outdoors or in areas where electricity is not available.

-Subwoofers are designed to reproduce low-frequency sounds such as bass and drums.
+- Subwoofers: Subwoofers are designed to reproduce low-frequency sounds such as bass and drums.
 They are typically larger than other types of speakers and are used in conjunction with other speakers to provide a more balanced and full-range sound.
 They are a good choice for venues where music is a major part of the event.

-Multiple speakers are arranged in a vertical line in a speaker system called a line array.
+- Line Array Speakers: Multiple speakers are arranged in a vertical line in a speaker system called a line array.
 They are frequently used in large venues like stadiums and arenas because they are made to provide even coverage over a large area.
 They are a good choice for those who need to project sound over a long distance.

-In commercial settings like offices, shops, and restaurants, ceiling speakers that are mounted in the ceiling are frequently used.
+- Ceiling Speakers: In commercial settings like offices, shops, and restaurants, ceiling speakers that are mounted in the ceiling are frequently used.
 They are designed to blend in with the surroundings and provide background music or announcements.